 - The Board will continue to review cyber security protection, the management of risk in major programmes and crisis management

-Female representation on our Board is currently 17% (2015: 17%) and at manager level it is 25% (2015: 24%).
-Females represent 18% (2015: 18%) of our total workforce.
-We believe it is difficult to set targets or timescales for increasing the proportion of women, or any other minority group, on our Board and do not propose to do so.
-We will increase female representation on the Board if appropriate candidates are available when Board vacancies arise.
+As of 2018 female representation on our Board is 43%; 2017: 17% (2016: 17%).
+At manager level it is 26% (2016: 25%).
+Females represent 19% (2016: 18%) of our total workforce.
+Whilst we are above the 33% by 2020 voluntary target recommended by the Hampton-Alexander review, we continue to believe it is difficult to set targets or timescales for increasing the proportion of women, or any other minority group, on our Board and do not propose to do so.
+We will increase female and/or other minority representation on the Board if appropriate candidates are available when Board vacancies arise.

 The Corporate responsibility and sustainability report contains further details regarding the male and female representation within the Group, including Board representation.

 Following the external Board Evaluation in 2015, the Board agreed to undertake an internal evaluation in 2017.
 To ensure that all aspects of good governance are covered by the review, the Group Company Secretary distributed a tailored questionnaire to each member of the Board.
 Questions were framed under the following seven topics:

 - Board meetings and visits;